lowcoder-org/lowcoder/docs/build-applications/realtime-collaboration.md

 This page explains what the layer actually does, what it does **not** do, and how to run it in development and in production.

-> **Note:** This is a different feature from [Video Calls in Lowcoder](video-calls-in-lowcoder.md).
-Video calls use the Agora SDK for audio/video/screen share.
-Realtime collaboration uses a WebSocket server for presence and shared data.
-They can be used together in one app, but they are independent.
+> **Note:** This is different from [collaborative video apps](app-editor/collaborative-video-apps.md).
+Agora provides audio, video, screen share, meeting participants, and temporary meeting signals.
+This page covers the Hocuspocus WebSocket service used by Chat Controller for chat presence and shared data.
+Explore Together modules can also use Hocuspocus through a provider-specific proxy bridge.

 ## What The Layer Provides